Vernier

 What You Get

-A complete Mode A package includes three tiers of proposals:
+A complete Mode A package includes a comprehensive proposal with the following components:

-Vernier's bid posture recommendation (Aggressive, Standard, or Protective) applies to your Gold tier number and is based on the project type, your trade mix, market conditions, and the competitive context Vernier can infer from the documents.
+Vernier's bid posture recommendation (Aggressive, Standard, or Protective) applies to your primary bid number and is based on the project type, your trade mix, market conditions, and the competitive context Vernier can infer from the documents.

 Run Mode D before Mode A on large projects.
 If you have full plan sets, run Mode D (Plan Review) first.
 Code flags and RFI candidates identified in Mode D will improve the scope assumptions in your Mode A run — and you'll know about the surprises before you price them.